a2x/cs2-dumper/README.md

 1. Ensure the game process is running (Being in the main menu should suffice).
 2. Run the `cs2-dumper` executable (Note that some memflow connectors may require elevated privileges).

-When running the executable without providing an optional memflow connector name, it will default to using the [memflow-native](https://github.com/memflow/memflow-native) cross-platform OS layer to read the memory of the game process.
-If you wish to use an existing memflow connector instead, pass the `connector` and optional `connector-args` arguments to the program.
+_Note:_ If you run the executable without specifying an optional memflow connector name, it will automatically use the [memflow-native](https://github.com/memflow/memflow-native) OS layer to read the memory of the game process.
+If you wish to use an existing memflow connector instead, you can pass the `connector` and optional `connector-args` arguments to the program.

 E.g. `./cs2-dumper -c pcileech -a device=fpga -vvv`